-The strengths of this approach can be seen in Ireland and Singapore, ^{84, 85} both of whom have had success in luring FDI through political and policy stability over a number of years.
+The strengths of this approach can be seen in Ireland and Singapore, both of whom have had success in luring FDI through political and policy stability over a number of years.
 In February 2023, AstraZeneca's decision to build its new \$360m factory in Ireland rather than Britain was a result of the 'UK's discouraging tax rate'.
-86 enormous subsidies, they are also bending their own processes to accommodate investors.